By WILL WEISSERT

-Other Republican-controlled states, including Wisconsin and North Carolina, have passed similar voter ID measures in recent years, but the Texas law signed by then-Gov. Rick Perry is widely viewed as one of the nation's toughest.
+Other Republican-controlled states, including Wisconsin and North Carolina, have passed similar voter ID measures, but the Texas law is widely viewed as one of the nation's toughest.
 It requires one of seven forms of approved identification, but unlike other states with voter ID restrictions, Texas doesn't recognize university IDs from college students.
 It does, however, accept concealed handgun licenses as proof of identity.

 Free voting IDs are available from the state, but opponents have said getting those cards still put underlying financial costs on voters, such as paying for birth certificate copies and travel.

 Democrats and minority rights advocates had early success in blocking the law.
-However, after the U.S. Supreme Court struck down the heart of the Voting Rights Act in 2013, the path was cleared for Texas to enforce the new restrictions that supporters say prevent voter fraud.
+However, after the U.S. Supreme Court struck down the heart of the Voting Rights Act in 2013, the path was cleared for Texas to enforce the new restrictions.

-Section 5, one of the parts of the act that was struck down, had forced certain state and local governments — including Texas — to get pre-clearance from the federal government before changing voting laws to ensure they were free of discrimination.
+Section 5, one of the parts of the act that the high court nullified, had forced certain state and local governments — including Texas — to get pre-clearance from federal authorities before changing voting laws to ensure they were free of discrimination.

-Without that provision to rely on, opponents of the voter ID law had to meet the higher threshold under Section 2 of the Voting Rights Act of proving the law discriminated against minority voters.
+Without that provision, opponents of the voter ID law had to meet the higher threshold under Section 2 of the Voting Rights Act of proving the law discriminated against minority voters.

 Associated Press writer Kevin McGill contributed to this report from New Orleans.